Keith-Cancel/VST-2/info/reversing.md

 # Return Type Struct Pointer or String Pointer?

 So the returned pointer is in the data segment of this dll.
 However, I thought it was a struct when looking around with snowman although it looks to be just the string "PtsV".
 Also seems be the same in other dlls.
-Maybe *VSTPluginMain* does not return anything that interesting, unless the data following afterwards is used by the calling the calling process.
+Maybe *VSTPluginMain* does not return anything that interesting, unless the data following afterwards is used by the calling process.
 If it's just a string I am I probably done here.

 ![just a string?](./images/string.png)

 So the host process does multiple things with the returned pointer.
 It checks that DLL does not return *NULL*.
 Then it checks to see if the pointer points to a value equal to "PtsV".
 If it does not equal "PtsV" it does not consider the DLL a VST plugin.
 This value seems to be used so one can indentify a VST plugin.
 However, it looks like the pointer is accessed at different offset when looking at assembly code ahead.
-So clear it's some kinda of structure that begins with a string.
+So clearly it's some kinda of structure that begins with a string.

 ![A struct with a string](./images/string2.png)